 Robyn Ryle is a writer and a professor of sociology and gender studies at Hanover College in Hanover, Indiana, where she has been teaching sociology of gender and other courses for 20 years.
 She went to Millsaps College in Jackson, Mississippi, for her undergraduate degrees in sociology and English with a concentration in women’s studies.
 She received her PhD in sociology from Indiana University-Bloomington and is originally from northern Kentucky.

-Her young adult novel, FAIR GAME, will be available for purchase in June 2023.
-It’s about a girls’ basketball team that challenges the boys to a high-stakes game, putting their seasons, their futures and three cherished friendships on the line.
+Her young adult novel, FAIR GAME, is about a girls’ basketball team that challenges the boys to a high-stakes game, putting their seasons, their futures and three cherished friendships on the line.
 It’s a great read for fans of the movie, SHE’S THE MAN and FURIA, by Yamile Saied Mendez.

 She has stories and essays in Newsweek, CALYX Journal, Paper Darts, Gawker, Midwestern Gothic, Big Truths, Bartleby Snopes, and Whiskeypaper, among others (check out her full list of publications here).
 She’s also written a sociology of gender textbook, QUESTIONING GENDER: A SOCIOLOGICAL EXPLORATION, currently in its fifth edition.